 - Molasses and sesame seeds: These are used to coat the simit before baking.
 You can use classic molasses, grape or mulberry molasses that you can find in Mediterranean or middle eastern shops.
 The molasses and water combination gives this circular bread that unique brown color complimented by a very slight sweetness.

-- Mix using the dough hook until the dough comes together and is a little sticky.
+2- Mix using the dough hook until the dough comes together and is a little sticky.
 If the dough is too sticky and sticks to the bowl, start adding the 5th cup of flour one tablespoon at a time.
-You will probably need only 2 or 3 tablespoons of flour.
+You will probably need only 2 or 3 tablespoons of flour so make sure not to add a lot of flour.

-- Once the dough has come together and is a little sticky, it's time to knead the dough.
-Knead the simit dough using a dough hook for about 8 minutes until it's not sticky anymore.
-Cover the bowl and let it rise for 1.5 hours until it doubles in size.
+3- Once the dough has come together and is a little sticky, it’s time to knead the dough.
+Knead the simit dough using a dough hook for about 8 minutes until it’s not sticky anymore.

-- Let the dough circles rest for another 20 minutes.
-Preheat the oven to 400F and line a baking sheet with parchment paper.
-Bake the simits in the oven for 12-15 minutes until they are brown and fully baked.
+12- Bake the simits in the oven for 12-15 minutes until they are golden brown and fully baked.

 Serving Suggestions

-Simit is traditionally served for breakfast with white (feta) cheese or labneh, cucumbers and tomatoes as well as menemen, shakshuka and cilbir (Turkish eggs in garlic yogurt sauce).
+Simit is traditionally served for breakfast with white such as feta, marinated feta or labneh, cucumbers and tomatoes as well as menemen, shakshuka and cilbir (Turkish eggs in garlic yogurt sauce).

 Sometimes, you can find simit sandwiches made with cheese such as kaşar or mozzarella plus some tomatoes.
 It's also common to have simit on its own as a snack or with a glass of cold Ayran (Turkish yogurt drink).